Energy cascade for the Klein-Gordon lattice

-The paper is organized as follows: in Section \ref{result} we introduce the mathematical setting of the models and we state our main result.
-In Section \ref{FuncSubsec} we state the functional setting for stating in Section \ref{BNFsubsec} an abstract Averaging Theorem; we prove this theorem in Section \ref{BNFprsubsec}.
+The paper is organized as follows: in Section \ref{result} we introduce the mathematical setting of the model and we give an informal statement of the main result.
+In Section \ref{FuncSubsec} we describe the functional setting for stating in Section \ref{BNFsubsec} an abstract Averaging Theorem; we prove this theorem in Section \ref{BNFprsubsec}.
 In Section \ref{ApplSubsec} we apply the averaging Theorem to the KG lattice, deriving the NLS with small dispersion.
 In Section \ref{NLSdyn} we review a result about the dynamics of the NLS with small dispersion.
 In Section \ref{ApprSec} we use the normal form equations in order to construct approximate solutions, and we estimate the difference with respect to the true solutions with corresponding initial data.
-In Section \ref{ThmProof} we conclude the proof of the main result.
-In Appendix \ref{BNFest} we prove the technical Lemma \ref{NFest}, while in Appendix \ref{ApprEstSec11} we prove Proposition \ref{NLSphiProp}. \\
+In Section \ref{ThmProof} we state and we prove the main result of the paper.
+In Appendix \ref{BNFest} we prove Lemma \ref{NFest}, while in Appendix \ref{ApprEstSec11} we prove Proposition \ref{NLSphiProp}. \\